rohit-singh-gautam/JSON/README.md

     auto &key = member.GetKey();
     auto &value = member.GetValue();
     // You can use key and value here.
+    // key is of type string.
+    // value is of type rohit::json::Value
+    // member is of type rohit::json::Value
   }
 ```
 Object will always return member that is pair of Key and Value.